Interview

 Keywords should always be selected balancing volume, intent, relevance, and difficulty.
 Nothing is worse than spending months (or years!) gaining authority for a high-volume keyword, only to find out it’s not a term that drives conversions.

-You have been in the space a long time, tell us what are best practices for an organization to work effectively with a DM agency?
+You have been in the space a long time, tell us what are best practices for an organization to work effectively with a DM (digital marketing) agency?
 And what should organizations look for in a DM agency?

 Look at an agency as a strategic partner and not just a vendor.
 Look for an agency with the ability to connect the dots between business goals and digital marketing tactics and strategy.